Scorptech/milestoneone/README.md

 After having Willie complete some work for a family member I found out that this is something that he would like to do but just does not have the time to allocate to it.
 So for my first milestone project, I wanted to design a mock up site for Willie so the next time I see him, I can show him.

 His business is unique as he offers a “turnkey” solution.
-So instead of customers hiring a builder, plumber, electrician etc, Willie can come in and project managed the development as he has his own team of people covering all the areas required for constructive.
+So instead of customers hiring a builder, plumber, electrician etc, Willie can come in and project managed the development as he has his own team of people covering all the areas required for construction.
 This takes a huge amount of stress off the customer.

 Normally companies would have a photo gallery of previous work but we all know that some of these companies download library images for their website, hence why there is no photo gallery of previous work on the website.
 Willie prefers customers to visit customers and see the work for themselves.
 In most cases, this is how he gets new business, people see his work and contact him.